bahmutov/cypress-examples/docs/recipes/request-not-found.md

 # Requested resource not found

 Sometimes you use [cy.request](https://on.cypress.io/request) to get a resource that might not exist.
 The server returns 404 and the command fails.
 In this recipe, I show how to deal with this error by abstracting it away in an utility function.
+You can read this recipe or watch the video "[Return Cypress Chain](https://youtu.be/in0ZXw1JtJQ)".

 First, let's look at an _incorrect_ solution.